 Pasadena City College

-In his five years in charge of the women's badminton program, Head Coach Bill Sanchez has brought the Lancers to new heights.
+In his six years in charge of the women's badminton program, Head Coach Bill Sanchez has brought the Lancers to new heights.
 He directed PCC to its first Southern California Region crown and finished CCCAA State runner-up in 2010.
-Named the California Community College Women's Badminton Coaches Association President, Sanchez will be in his sixth season in 2013.
+Named the California Community College Women's Badminton Coaches Association President, Sanchez will be in his seventh season in 2014.

-This past season, he coached the Lancers first state champion in individual singles as freshman Angie Ortiz captured the CCCAA title with a 3-set win in the finals at San Diego City College.
+In 2012, he coached the Lancers first state champion in individual singles as freshman Angie Ortiz captured the CCCAA title with a 3-set win in the finals at San Diego City College.
 Ortiz was later named PCC's 2011-2012 Women's Athlete of the Year for all sports.
+The team won 13 straight matches at one point before San Diego City handed PCC a loss in the SoCal Championship match.

-Under Sanchez's leadership, the Lancers have won four consecutive South Coast Conference team titles as well as sweeping the All-SCC individual singles and doubles championships in all four years.
+Under Sanchez's leadership, the Lancers have won five consecutive South Coast Conference team titles as well as sweeping the All-SCC individual singles and doubles championships in all five seasons.
 In both the 2011 and 2012 team season, the Lancers went undefeated in conference play for the first time with 12-0 records.

 In 2011, The 3-time, SCC Coach of the Year guided the play of conference singles champion Jewy Liang and doubles champs, JK Nguyen-Le and Amy Ly.
 Nguyen-Le was named the SCC Player of the Year for overall dual meet play.
 Liang won back-to-back, singles consolation titles at the CCCAA Individual Championships in 2010-2011.
 The team finished 13-2.